Field Mag may receive a minor commission from purchases made via affiliate links.

 - Best Leather Croc Alternative: Bedrock Mountain Clog

-But first, let's examine Crocs' unimaginable popularity.
-Crocs are made of a non-toxic, proprietary EVA foam that is super lightweight, nearly indestructible, odor-resistant, and anti-bacterial.
-This combo is appealing far beyond the boating world—chefs wear Crocs, kids wear Crocs, backpackers wear Crocs as camp shoes, I once wore a pair on a cross country motorcycle ride, and there are countless other ways to rock 'em.
+Below is the full list of our top picks for the best Croc dupes, but first let's examine Crocs' unimaginable popularity.
+Crocs are made of a non-toxic, proprietary EVA foam that is super lightweight, nearly indestructible, odor-resistant, and anti-bacterial (Ignoring the fact this synthetic foam will never biodegrade and likely outlive us all in a landfill somewhere.)
+Chefs wear Crocs, kids wear Crocs, backpackers wear Crocs as camp shoes, I once wore a pair on a cross country motorcycle ride.
+And there are countless other ways to rock 'em.
 Not to mention the many Crocs collabs that keep the footwear fresh with every seasonal release.

 The 12 Best Shoes Like Crocs for Adventure and Everyday Wear